jospin/calculator/README.md

 ## Docker up

-The dockwe was configuration to up angular and nginex server. run `docker build -t ${image-name} .` after that list for confirm image and run `docker run --name ${container-name}-container -d -p 8080:80 ${image-name}`
+The dockwe was configuration to up angular and nginex server. run `docker build -t ${image-name} .` after that list for confirm image and run `docker run --name ${container-name}-container -d -p 8080:80 ${image-name}` and access http://localhost:8080/

 ## Running unit tests